team-nameless/nameless-discord-bot/README.md

 ## Oh look, there are branches!

-- `main`: Stable codes that is ready for production.
+- [main](https://github.com/nameless-on-discord/nameless/tree/main): Stable codes that is production-ready.
-- `dev`: Most codes will be pushed to here.
+- [dev](https://github.com/nameless-on-discord/nameless/tree/dev): Most up-to-date features will be pushed to here.
 - `feat/{name}`: New features that will be pushed to `main`
 - `fix/{#}` or `fix/{name}`: Bug fixes that will be pushed after passing checks.